Elementor Review: Can You Build Your Website Without Code?

 What Is Elementor?

-Elementor is a drag and drop page builder.
+Elementor is a drag-and-drop page builder plugin for your WordPress website.
 This is the same type of software as Beaver Builder and Thrive Architect.
-When you're editing a post or page in WordPress, you'll get this little button that allows you to edit with Elementor:
+When you're editing a post or page on a WordPress site, you'll get this little button that allows you to edit with Elementor:

 ( You can see that I've still got Thrive Architect installed and active.
 We discuss how the two tools compare later on, so keep reading)

-Clicking that “Edit with Elementor” button will take you to a drag and drop editor.
+Clicking that “Edit with Elementor” button will take you to a visual drag-and-drop editor.
 You can see it on the left side of the screen:

 Elementor can be used to customize and craft a page, post, template, or even a theme.
 When I pull up Elementor, I have a total of 98 different items that I can drag and drop.
 That's a pretty big number, even more so considering that Thrive Architect only gave me 45 options.